 The one word that's not going to be mentioned here, as I keep saying, is Russia.

-Then earlier today, you know, we barely get this trial underway, and the judge tells the jury, uh, being rich in America is not a crime.
+Then earlier today, you know, we barely get this trial underway, and the judge tells the jury, being rich in America is not a crime.

 Let me stop you all there.

-And then he goes on, the special counsel's prosecutors lectured by the judge again this morning for language that they were using in the courtroom.
+And then he goes on, the special counsel's prosecutors lectured by the judge again this morning.

 And Judge Ellis specifically told prosecutors to stop using the word oligarch to describe wealthy Ukrainians whose dealings with Manafort are at the heart of these tax charges against him.